Changan Eado

 The Changan Eado (逸动) is a compact car produced by Chinese auto manufacturer Changan.

 The first generation was introduced in 2012 with the DT hatchback added in 2013 and the electric variant added in 2014.
 A performance DT RS hatchback was also offered.

 The second generation model was launched as both a sedan and the DT hatchback in 2018 and the spawned electric variant launched in 2019 with a facelift revealed in 2019 for the 2020 model year, with the sedan being the only model facelifted while the hatchback was discontinued due to low sales.

-First generation
+The third generation is a renamed Changan Lamore introduced in March 2024.